-The door chime feature is used, while the panel is disarmed, to provide a tone from the keypad each time a door or window is opened or closed.
+The door chime feature is used to provide a tone from the keypad each time a door or window is opened or closed.
 The doors and windows which will provide this indication are programmed by your installer.

-To activate the door chime from an LED or LCD5501Z Keypad:
+To activate the door chime from an LED Keypad:

-Enter [★][4] to turn the door chime feature ON and OFF.
+Enter $[\star]$ [4] to turn the door chime feature ON and OFF.
 When the command is entered, the keypad buzzer will beep 3 times if the door chime feature is enabled and will sound one long beep if it is disabled.
-Press [#] to return to the Ready state.